helixhorned/ljremarkable/README.md

 input from the tablet and translate it to mouse events in a Raspberry Pi OS desktop user session.

+Directory [`stream`](stream) contains a pair of shell scripts implementing periodic streaming of the reMarkable 2 framebuffer to the local host, which is then rendered using `ffplay` of FFmpeg.

 Requirements
 ------------